ataschner/oscc/README.md

 - displays the results to the user

 In the config file the URL to the update repositories needs to be defined.
 It is assumed to be a directory structure provided by an RMT or SMT server and accessible via http, https, nfs or local storage.

+Note : To use this tool install the latest binary package from RPMS/noarch/